4tila/Amaterasu/README.md

 ## 5. Kaggle Links

 The training of the model due to hardware limitations had to be done remotely.
-The iron python notebooks were downloaded and uploaded to github as well as their html versions.
-The links to the scripts that ran on kaggle are the following
+The iron python notebooks were downloaded and can be found at the main directory of this project.

-- *Kaggle Link 1*
-- *Kaggle Link 2*
-- *Kaggle Link 3*

-**I WILL CHANGE THIS SECTION ONCE I UPLOAD TO KAGGLE**